cKlee/movingwall/mwo.md

 [numIssues]: #issues

-A limitation to the [DocumentService] in the form of number of issues.
+A limitation to the [dso:DocumentService] in the form of number of issues.
 The number MUST be of the datatype **xs:integer** and thus can be positive or negative.

 	mwo:numIssues a owl:DatatypeProperty ;
 		rdfs:label "number of issues" ;